-I’m one that trusts what shops do and although I am sort of a handyman, I always feel more comfortable when a real professional handles my stuff.
+I’m one that trusts what shops do, and although I am sort of a handyman, I always feel more comfortable when a real professional handle my stuff.

 Sometimes it takes a little moving around for you to find that sweet spot, so give it a nice tilt

 Almost every bike you get will come with a very basic seat that also probably looks really awesome.

 However, this is just one problem with them.

 They are a lot thinner than you would expect them to be, and although there is a very good reason for that, some of us might not think otherwise.

 Some of you might be thinking that a nice big, fat, cushiony bike seat is best, but I actually find it to be the opposite.

 Bike seats are usually narrow and pointy, so that it is more of a saddle rather than a really small chair.

 I mean, think about it.